lost-egg/lost-egg.github.io/abilities.md

 You can't steal an item in active use, or an item too bulky to remove without its wearer noticing.

+## Linguistics

+Linguistics represents your ability to compose informative or persuasive written works.

+If you don't have at least one dot of Linguistics, you're illiterate.

 ## Lore

+Lore represents your education and your general knowledge of the world.

 ### Introduce a Fact